Hurontario LRT: Operations

 Vehicles will be stored and maintained at the new Operations, Maintenance and Storage Facility (OMSF) adjacent to a hydro corridor and Highway 407.
 The OMSF will occupy 84386 m2 of land providing room for expansion.
 The main building will have an area of 10634 m2 and contain five through tracks, a vehicle repair shop, a cleaning facility and material storage.
 Its second floor will contain offices and control rooms for operational staff, meeting rooms and staff break rooms.
 There will be 12 exterior tracks in the yard.
-The facility will be able to hold up to 42 light rail vehicles (LRVs), allowing room for expansion.

-Rail access from the OMSF will be via Edwards Boulevard and Topflight Drive to a junction with the main line on Hurontario Street.
+The facility will be able to hold up to 42 light rail vehicles (LRV's), allowing room for expansion.
+Rail access from the OMSF will be via Edwards Boulevard and Topflight Drive to a junction with the main line on Hurontario.